+HB21-1046 Water Share Right Mutual Ditch Corporation (Passed & Signed by Governor) SWCD Position: Monitor CWC Position: Support Sponsors: House (Arndt/Catlin), Senate (Fields/Sonnenberg) Committee of House Agriculture, Livestock & Water Reference: Bill Status: Passed as amended and signed into law.
 Title: Concerning the use of a water right obtained through a mutual ditch corporation.
-The House Ag.
-Committee unanimously voted to adopt the sponsors' amendment rewriting the Summary: entirety of HB21-1046.
+Summary: The House Ag.
+Committee unanimously voted to adopt the sponsors' amendment rewriting the entirety of HB21-1046.
 The strike below (SBEC) amendment resulted from extensive stakeholder outreach and collaboration at the State Affairs Committee of CWC.
 The resulting SBEC amendment reflects a consensus compromise for a workable bill addressing the most troubling elements of recent water court rulings.
 The amended bill clarifies that, subject to the Articles of Incorporation and Bylaws of the corporation: - When stockholder demand exceeds supply, mutual ditch corporations may limit or otherwise rotate delivery of water ratably among the stockholders; - When a stockholder is not using some of or all of the available water under the stockholder's shares, the remaining stockholders taking delivery of water through the ditch may use any unused portion of the water that would otherwise have been available to that stockholder's shares, absent certain exceptions; and - The provision is not intended to prevent a stockholder from changing the use of the water rights represented by the stockholder's shares, create any impediments to changes in use, affect storage water rights, or change the standards for water court approval to change a water right.
+Comments:
-HB21-1105 Low-Income Utility Payment Assistance Contributions SWCD Position: Support CWC Position: No action Sponsors: House (Kennedy), Senate (Hansen) Committee of Reference:

-House Finance Bill Status: Passed out of House Finance Committee as amended and referred to House Appropriations.
+HB21-1105 Low-Income Utility Payment Assistance Contributions (Passed & Awaiting Governor's Signature) SWCD Position: Support CWC Position: No action Sponsors: House (Kennedy), Senate (Hansen) Committee of House Finance Reference: Bill Status: Passed as amended and awaiting the governor's consideration.
 Title: Concerning utility customers' financial contributions for low-income utility assistance.
 Summary: This 17-section bill has several water-related elements.
 Section 1 removes the low-income energy assistance program (LEAP) from the "tier 2" severance tax operational fund money, something the water community has advocated for years.
 Later sections provide for voluntary, opt-in charges that a water utility may offer its customers to help finance a water utility bill payment assistance program.
 Alternatively, HB 1105 allows a water utility to implement its own water utility bill payment assistance program.
 Comments:

-HB21-1226 More Robust Check Station Aquatic Nuisance Species

-SWCD Position: Support Support

-Sponsors: House (Esgar, Will), Senate (Coram, Donovan)

-Committee of Reference:
+HB21-1226 More Robust Check Station Aquatic Nuisance Species (Passed & Signed by Governor) SWCD Position: Support Support Support Sponsors: House (Esgar, Will), Senate (Coram, Donovan) Committee of Reference: